Cardinals vs. Twins Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has picked up a hit in two straight games.
-During his last five outings he is batting .176 with a home run, three walks and three RBI.
+- Goldschmidt heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .176 with two walks and an RBI.

 Goldschmidt Recent Games